mlaursen/react-md/.github/CONTRIBUTING.md

 <!-- tocstop -->

-## I don't want to read the whole thing I just want to ask a question!
+## I don't want to read the whole thing I just want to ask a question!<!-- force-heading -->

 If you have a question about how to use `react-md`, getting started, or general styling questions, please do not create an issue.
 Instead, join the [official